 Information about our office hours, appointments, insurance, and mammography

 We see all patients by appointment and will see acute and emergency problems as quickly as possible.
 Appointments may be requested in person or by telephone, or online via our website.
-Both our Hampton and Newport News offices are open Monday through Friday, from 8:30 a.m. to 5:00 p.m.
+Our office is open Monday through Thursday, from 8:30 a.m. to 5:00 p.m and Friday from 8:30 a.m. to 1:00 p.m..
 Because the most common complaint that patients have about their doctors’ offices is wait time, we make a concerted effort to respect our patients’ time, and keep our schedules running on time.
 Our on-call physician keeps a light schedule to accommodate work-in problems, emergencies, and deliveries.
 This frees the other providers to see their routine appointments without excessively long wait times.
 We may, however, occasionally run late due to unexpected complications.
 If you are asked to wait, and need to reschedule, we will accommodate your wishes.

 It is important that our physicians and nurse practitioners have a complete picture of your health status, including an updated medical history on an annual basis.
 Your treatment may need to be modified based on changes in your health history.